emmasteinson/qbb2022-answers/day1-homework/README.md

-Error message is awk: illegal field $(), name "nuc". we need to use define the bash variable for: awk -v var=$nuc '/^#/{next} {if ($4 == var) {print $5}}' $1 | sort | uniq -c
+Error message is awk: illegal field $(), name "nuc". we need to use define the bash variable for: awk -v var=$nuc '/^#/{next} {if ($4 == var) {print $5}}' $1 | sort | uniq -c awk needs variables defined within awk (its a specific language) Considering  A

-Considering  A
  354 C
 1315 G